Mya Taylor: Career

 Taylor is best known for her role as Alexandra in Sean Baker's 2015 film Tangerine.
 The first Academy Award campaigns for openly transgender actresses supported by a film producer were launched for Taylor and Kitana Kiki Rodriguez for the film.
 Taylor won the Gotham Independent Film Award for Breakthrough Actor for her performance in that film, making her the first openly transgender actress to win a Gotham Award.
 She also won the San Francisco Film Critics Circle Award for Best Supporting Actress and the Independent Spirit Award for Best Supporting Female for the film.
-She was the first openly transgender actor to win an Independent Spirit Award.
+She was the first openly transgender actress to win an Independent Spirit Award.

 In 2016 it was announced that ICM Partners signed Taylor and agreed to represent her for film and television acting and producing projects.

 Taylor played Marsha P. Johnson in Reina Gosset and Sasha Wortzel's 2016 short film Happy Birthday, Marsha!
 She is also in the 2016 short film Diane from the Moon.

 In December 2017, it was announced Taylor had been cast in Dietland.
 It began airing on June 4, 2018, on AMC.